-Leonardo da Vinci Museum - Skip the line entry
+Leonardo da Vinci Museum in Venice - Skip the line Tickets

 - Choose the date and number of tickets.
 Remember that the date is only provisional: you can use the ticket on whichever day of your choice, provided it is within the opening hours of the Leonardo Museum schedule.